brockross/dudel-fe/notes.md

 - keep making components from list
 - ~~start on server~~
 - start setting up actual Next app
-- init socket in Context and provide at root
+- ~~init socket in Context and provide at root~~
--
+- ~~figure out basic room creation/joining logic~~
+- build "Game Setup" lobby page; route to it after join/create

 ## pages and their components